 We seek support and advice from a range of outside agencies to ensure any barriers to achievement are fully identified and responded to.
-School liaises with the following services: School Health, School Improvement Service (SIS) SEN support, SEND Outreach Service (SENDOS), NHS Paediatric Speech and Language and, when appropriate, Social Services and Children in Care Team.
+School liaises with the following services: School Health, School Effectiveness SEND Team, School Effectiveness SEMH Team, SEND Outreach Service (SENDOS), NHS Paediatric Speech and Language, NHS Paediatric Occupational Therapy, CYPS/CAMHS and, when appropriate, Social Services and Children in Care Team.
 We have a service level agreement with an educational psychologist and buy in the appropriate number of hours each year.